konsumer/beatstep/README.md

 This is a command-line program to make the Arturia BeatStep work in different ways than the firmware is meant to.

 The Arturia BeatStep is a really nice-feeling device, that is pretty cheap (~$100 new.)
 The built-in firmware for the device is OK, but a bit wonky for sequencing complex drum-patterns.
 Since I don't have access to the firmware's source, I made this so I'd have a sequencer that works how I want.
+You can also use it as a command-line program to load/save beatstep preset files (even on linux, which the official software doesn't support.)

 It starts a virtual midi device that can be plugged into other software.